-This means you may have to tailor your counter teams a bit depending on the forme you're facing. this guide is specifically for its Normal Forme, but in case you were wondering what its other three formes look like:
+This means you may have to tailor your counter teams a bit depending on the forme you're facing.
+This guide is specifically for its Normal Forme.

-What are the best counters for Normal forme Deoxys in Pokémon Go?
+Mega Evolution strategies for Normal Deoxys in Pokémon Go?

 Best of the best, Mega Gengar is the best choice for this raid, especially if you're focusing on Ghost types.
-As a Ghost and Poison type, it will take super effective damage from Deoxys's Psychic type attacks, but it resists Normal type damage.
+As a Ghost and Poison type, it will take super effective damage from Deoxys's Psychic type moves, while it resists Normal type damage.
 If you are bringing a Mega Gengar to this raid, you'll want it to know Shadow Claw and Shadow Ball.

-If you don't have enough Mega Gengar Energy or you're better equipped for a Dark based offensive, Mega Houndoom is the best of the Dark type Mega Pokémon to bring agaisnt Deoxys.
+If you don't have enough Gengar Mega Energy or you're better equipped for a Dark based offensive, Mega Houndoom is the best of the Dark type Mega Pokémon to bring against Deoxys.
 As a Dark and Fire type, it resists the Psychic type moves and has no relevant weaknesses.
 Snarl and Foul Play are the ideal moves for Mega Houndoom here.

-Although it doesn't perform quite as well as Mega Houndoom or Mega Absol, Mega Gyarados is still a great choice to lead a Dark based offensive.
-As a Dark and Water type, it will take increased damage from Deoxys's Electric type moves, but resists its Psychic type moves.
-Bite and Crunch are the best moveset for this Raid, and if you can coordinate with the rest of the Raid party, it will boost other Dark types on the field.
+Although it doesn't perform quite as well as Mega Houndoom, Mega Gyarados is still a great choice to lead a Dark based offensive.
+As a Dark and Water type, it will take increased damage from Deoxys's Electric type moves, but resists Psychic type damage.
+Bite and Crunch are the best moveset for Gyarados to know in this raid.